Improving Health Outcomes for Patient Groups

 Connecting PA Seniors with Social Service Benefits

-This project is funded by the PA Department of Aging in collaboration with Benefits Data Trust (BDT) and HSX.
-With the cooperation of selected healthcare providers, HSX identifies older adults who may qualify for PACE (The state’s low-cost drug coverage program) and refers them for potential outreach by BDT.
-Those who call into the PACE Screening Center are screened by BDT for PACE and 18 other benefit programs (e.g., SNAP, LIHEAP, low-income housing assistance) and applications are submitted on their behalf.
+This project is funded by the PA Department of Aging in collaboration with the PACE Screening Center.
+With the cooperation of HSX member health systems, HSX identifies older adults who may qualify for PACE (the state’s low-cost drug coverage program for seniors) and refers them for potential outreach by the PACE Screening Center.
+Those who call in are screened for eligibility for PACE and 18 other benefit programs (e.g., SNAP, LIHEAP, low-income housing assistance) and applications are submitted on their behalf.

 Recent Results

-As of October 2022, this program had identified 738 households eligible for benefits, totaling $1.2 million in annual benefits for Pennsylvania seniors from four (4) health systems in our region: Temple Health, Jefferson Health, Penn Medicine and Einstein Health.
+As of August 2024, this program identified 2,087 households eligible for benefits, totaling $2.8 million in annual benefits for Pennsylvania seniors from six health systems in our region: Temple Health, Jefferson Health, Penn Medicine, Einstein Health, Main Line Health, and Crozer Health System.

 How Do HSX Members Benefit?